GabrielaFort/LLMPathReportParser/README.md

 # LLM Path Report Parser

-Prepare pathology reports for the OncoTree classifier.
+Prepare pathology reports for the [OncoTree classifier](https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master).

-This repository converts `.pdf`, `.txt`, and `.docx` pathology reports into the JSON input format expected by the OncoTree classifier.
-It does not run the classifier.
+This repository converts pathology reports into the JSON input format expected by the OncoTree classifier.
+It accepts `.pdf`, `.txt`, and `.docx` inputs.
+A local or cloud-hosted Ollama LLM is utilized to parse the input files.

 ## Output Format